XcovertX/vigilant/README.md

 python -m unittest test.py -v
 ```

 ### What the Tests Cover
 - Triangle → Vertices correctness for both square and rectangular grids
 - Point → Triangle mapping for multiple rows/columns
-- On-diagonal edge case behavior (always even/lower)
+- On-diagonal edge case behavior (always even/upper)
-- Round-trip validation: centroid of a triangle maps back to its own designator
+- Round-trip validation: centroid of a triangle maps back to its own designator (or correct on-diagonal assignment)
-- Area invariance: every triangle has an area of `(w * h) / 2`
+- Area invariance: every triangle has an area of `cell_w * cell_h / 2.0`
 - Out-of-bounds coordinate and invalid designator handling

 ---

 ## Example Test Output

 ```
 [TEST] Point→Triangle in 100x100 (TL→BR)
 ✅ PASS: point_to_triangle(  10,   5) → A1 (expected A1)
-✅ PASS: point_to_triangle(  90,  90) → A2 (expected A2)
+✅ PASS: point_to_triangle(  90,  90) → B4 (expected B4)
-✅ PASS: point_to_triangle( 110,   5) → A3 (expected A3)
+✅ PASS: point_to_triangle(  60,   5) → A3 (expected A3)
-✅ PASS: point_to_triangle( 190,  90) → A4 (expected A4)
+✅ PASS: point_to_triangle(  90,  40) → A4 (expected A4)
+✅ PASS: point_to_triangle(  10,  55) → B1 (expected B1)
+✅ PASS: point_to_triangle(  90,  90) → B4 (expected B4)
-✅ PASS: centroid(100.0,33.3) → A1 (expected A1)
+✅ PASS: point_to_triangle(  60,  35) → A4 (expected A4)
-✅ PASS: centroid(50.0,66.7) → A2 (expected A2)
+✅ PASS: point_to_triangle(  90,  90) → B4 (expected B4)
-✅ Points on the diagonal map to even/lower by convention ✅ Exceptions caught as expected
+✅ Points on the diagonal map to even/upper by convention ✅ Exceptions caught as expected
 ```